-While many shippers use one primary carrier, making rate shopping is unnecessary, a great reason for a multi-carrier shipping system is service shopping.
-By service shopping, you may be able to pick up a day or two on the delivery time, by not using your primary carrier and it may cost you little or nothing more.
+While many shippers use one primary carrier, making rate shopping is unnecessary, an excellent reason for a multi-carrier shipping system is service shopping.
+By service shopping, you may be able to pick up a day or two on the delivery time by not using your primary carrier, and it may cost you little or nothing more.

 Please get in touch with us if you’d like to learn more about cost-effective ways to manage customer delivery preferences, transit times and ways to reduce shipping costs.